+Credit Cards:

-Credit Cards VISA and Master Charge bank credit cards may be used for payment of student fees.
+VISA and Master Charge bank credit cards may be used for payment of student fees.

-Attachment VIII
+Section VIII

-REFUND OF FEES INCLUDING NONRESIDENT TUITION
+REFUND OF MANDATORY FEES, INCLUDING NONRESIDENT TUITION

 Regulations governing the refund of mandatory fees, including nonresident tuition, for students enrolling at the California State University are included in Section 41802 of Title 5, California Code of Regulations.
-For purposes of the refund policy, mandatory fees are defined as those systemwide fees and campus fees that are required to be paid in order to enroll in state-supported academic programs at the California State University.
-Refunds of fees and tuition charges for self-support programs at the California State University (courses offered through extended education) are governed by a separate policy established by the University.
+For purposes of the refund policy, mandatory fees are defined as those systemwide and campus fees that are required to be paid in order to enroll in state-supported academic programs at the California State University.
+Refunds of fees and tuition charges for self-support, special session, and extended education programs or courses at the California State University are governed by a separate policy established by the University, available at [location of policy].

 In order to receive a full refund of mandatory fees, including nonresident tuition, a student must cancel registration or drop all courses prior to the first day of instruction for the term.
-Information on procedures and deadlines for canceling registration and dropping classes is available [location of information, e.g., in the Schedule of Classes].
+Information on procedures and deadlines for canceling registration and dropping classes is available [location of information, e.g., in the Schedule of Classes)].